top of page

 We use verbs of motion like laufen (jogging), klettern (climbing), schimmen (swimming), tauchen (diving) with the auxiliary verb sein (to be) when the focus is on a change of place.
 If this is not the focus, we can use both haben and sein.

 Example: Er ist durch den Wald gegangen.
 Er ist/war jeden Tag gegangen.
 He walked through the forest.
-He has/was walking every day.
+He walked/was walking every day.

 More Examples: Wir sind auf den Turm geklettert.
 Wir sind/haben fünf Stunden geklettert. - We climbed the tower.
 We climbed/have climbed for five hours.